Shadow129-sys/CodeChef-Profile-Scraper/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## What next ❓
-I will be working on adding new features to this preject.
+I will be working on adding new features to this project.